-What Was Done (v.17)
+What Was Done

-John's whole being utterly failed him and he fell in fear at Jesus' feet.
-To all of you who listen at the keyhole of much of modern Christanology on radio, and TV and books-if we were to see Jesus now, it would not be the warm, fuzzy, enfolding sense of self-affirming beatitude.
-It would be a soul rending, sin exposing, mind blowing brightness that would threaten your very existence.
+His whole being utterly failed him and John feel in fear at His feet.
+To all of you who listen at the keyhole of Charismatic theology on radio, and TV and books-if we were to see Jesus now, it would not be the warm, fuzzy, enfolding sense of self-affirming beatitude.
+It would be a soul rending, sin exposing, mind blowing brightness that would threaten our very existence.

-The Exhortation John Received (v.17-20)
+The Exhortation John Received

 When we have fallen prostrate at His feet with a sense of His greatness and supremacy and our own unworthiness, then comes the comforting, encouraging exhorting words of God.
-Insight into the greatness and glory of God is always given to people who being sent to serve God.
+A vision of the greatness and glory of God is always given to people who being sent to serve God.